The Current Column

 Bonn, 29 October 2018.
 The theme of this year’s World Cities Day on 31 October is “Building Sustainable and Resilient Cities”.
 Created by the United Nations in 2013, the day is geared towards stimulating international interest in urbanisation and promoting intergovernmental cooperation in addressing the opportunities and challenges of urban development.
 There remains ample room for improvement, particularly in respect of the second of these objectives, i.e. cooperation on sustainable urbanisation.

-It is no coincidence that WCD 2018 makes a direct reference to Goal 11 of the 2030 Agenda for Sustainable Development (“Make cities inclusive, safe, resilient and sustainable”): not only are cities and municipalities often directly affected by the major global challenges – climate change, poverty and violent conflict – but they also have a key role to play in tackling them.
-Most global migration and refugee movements lead towards urban areas.
+It is no coincidence that WCD 2018 makes a direct reference to Goal 11 of the 2030 Agenda for Sustainable Development (“Make cities inclusive, safe, resilient and sustainable”): not only are cities and municipalities often directly affected by the major global challenges – climate change, poverty and violent conflict – but they also have a key role to play in tackling them. <link en the-current-column article the-global-refugee-crisis-the-key-role-of-cities-1>Most global migration and refugee movements lead towards urban areas.
 Cities generate 80 percent of the world’s economic output.
 They are also responsible for over 70 percent of global greenhouse gas emissions and an equally high share of global energy consumption.

 Nevertheless, this does not mean that cities play no role at all at international level.
 Indeed, the 200 or so national and international networks of cities are especially active: although their lobbying work and knowledge exchange cover many different areas, they have enjoyed particular success with efforts to mitigate climate change in recent years.
 Networks such as the C40 Cities Climate Leadership Group and ICLEI – Local Governments for Sustainability, for example, have been behind key progress in the Paris Agreement process.
 Thus the point is emphasised – particularly by the cities themselves – that the Agreement would not have materialised in its ultimate form without their “climate diplomacy” away from the official negotiating tables.